 I don’t mean to be such a fangirl, but this really is the book that started it all.
 I just happened to stumble across Stephanie Corfee’s blog a few months ago, and the girls and I immediately signed up for the A Year of Doodles course.
 When I saw her list of books, I knew I wanted to get this one, and I enjoyed the exercises and prompts so much.
 Stephanie also includes some basic lettering prompts, which made me feel like lettering might be something I could do (I’ve dismissed it far beyond my skill level many times in the past).

 Craft-a-Doodle: 75 Creative Exercises by Jenny Doh

-I had to laugh as I was writing this post because I noticed that this book has quite a few low ratings from people who say it’s too juvenile, but I really like these prompts and exercises as well.
+I had to laugh while writing this post because I noticed that this book has quite a few low ratings from people who say it’s too juvenile, but I like these prompts and exercises as well.
 They’re fun and whimsical, which is definitely the style of doodling I’m drawn to, and I love that the book shows the step-by-step process for each exercise.

 Hand-Lettering Ledger by Mary Kate McDevitt

 This book claims to be the perfect ledger for beginners and experts alike, but in all honesty, it’s a bit advanced.
-I love the illustrations of various lettering terms, and Mary Kate McDevitt walks you through the different styles of fonts very clearly, but there’s no step-by-step process for drawing the exact letters, and for someone who is intimidated by lettering, it feels a bit overwhelming.
+I love the illustrations of various lettering terms, and Mary Kate McDevitt walks you through the different styles of fonts very clearly.
+Still, there’s no step-by-step process for drawing the exact letters, and for someone who is intimidated by lettering, it feels a bit overwhelming.
 That said, the content really only makes up 1/3 of the book, with a ledger filling up the rest.
-With every type of paper imaginable (lined, grapher, dotted, etc.), I’m looking forward to using this one as my hand lettering ledger to see how I progress.
+With every type of paper imaginable (lined, Grapher, dotted, etc.), I’m looking forward to using this one as my hand-lettering ledger to see how I progress.